pstimpel/snowdenangels/release/README.md

 # Is it safe to ignore the security warnings during installation?

-We cannot answer this for you, and we are as foreign from your point of view as anybody else.
-However, all included components were checked with the latest AV scanners, and from our point of view they are no risk for you or your computer.
-Since this whole thing is about create fundings for Snowden's Guardian Angels, we saved the money to purchase expensive certificates just to sign our little piece of software.
-Sorry, if this invconvinient for you!
+We cannot answer this for you, and we are as foreign from your point of view as anybody else when it comes to installations of software.
+However, all included components were checked with the latest AV scanners, and from our point of view it is no risk for you or your computer.
+Since this whole thing is about creating funds for Snowden's Guardian Angels, we saved the money to purchase expensive certificates just to sign our little piece of software.
+Sorry, if this is invconvinient for you!